Code reviews are a central part of developing high-quality code for Chromium. All change lists (CLs) must be reviewed.

 The existing owners of a directory approve additions to the list.
 It is preferable to have many directories, each with a smaller number of specific owners rather than large directories with many owners.
 Owners should:

-Demonstrate excellent judgment, teamwork and ability to uphold Chrome development principles.
+Demonstrate excellent judgment, teamwork and ability to uphold Chromium development principles.

 Be already acting as an owner, providing high-quality reviews and design feedback.